livingdocsIO/documentation/reference-docs/project-config/media_types.md

 This feature is only supported for mediaTypes of type `mediaImage`.

 With [Media Sources](/reference/media-source-example.md) you can integrate asset research/import into Livingdocs.
-Instead of going onto another platform like Unsplash and then drag + drop images into Livingdocs, you can have Unsplash assets search results embedded into Livingdocs directly.
+Instead of having to log in to another platform like Unsplash and then drag + drop images into Livingdocs, you can have Unsplash assets search results available directly in Livingdocs.